rajbot/CDX-Writer/tests/README.md

 original value.
 So, ``test_arge_warcs.py`` runs the same transformation on the ``cdx_writer`` output, then runs ``diff -u`` command on them.

-When expected output changes because of bug fix etc., update the whole-file MD5 hash and corresponding ``.exp`` files.
+When expected output changes due to bug fix etc., update the whole-file MD5 hash and corresponding ``.exp`` files.
 If either ``urlkey`` or ``original`` field changes, you'd need to update their MD5 hashes in ``.exp`` files.
 In such a situation, it is easier to generate ``.exp`` file from